haythamdahri/full-stack-coding-challenge-front-end/README.md

 ![Main Page](UnitedRemote/NearByShopsForLoggedInUser.png)

   - As a User, I can like a shop, so it can be added to my preferred shops :heavy_check_mark:
-  - Acceptance criteria: liked shops shouldn’t be displayed on the main page :heavy_check_mark:
+  - Liked shops shouldn’t be displayed on the main page :heavy_check_mark:
   - As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours :heavy_check_mark:
   - As a User, i can perform searchs for shops by name :heavy_check_mark: